Covid 19 Delta outbreak: Covid-19 cases reported in Taranaki - NZ Herald

-Six new cases of Covid-19 have been found in Taranaki.
+Six new cases of Covid-19 have been found in Taranaki - the first of the deadly Delta strain in the region that has kept parts of the country locked down since 17 August.

 Stratford District Mayor Neil Volzke confirmed that all six cases were in Stratford.

-These Delta cases, the first in the region, come after a number of recent wastewater tests in Stratford tested positive for Covid-19.
+These cases come after a number of recent wastewater tests in Stratford tested positive for Covid-19.

 Taranaki DHB's Public Health Unit yesterday confirmed that two or three further wastewater results taken in Stratford came back positive.